Skip to content

 [A]

 The first and more important is the consumers growing preference for eating out: the consumption of food and drink in places other than homes has risen from about 32 percent of total consumption in 1995 to 35 percent in 2000 and is expected to approach 38 percent by 2005.
-This development is boosting wholesale demand from the food service segment by to percent year across Europe, compared with growth in retail demand of to percent.
+This development is boosting wholesale demand from the food service segment by 4 to 5 percent a year across Europe, compared with growth in retail demand of 1 to 2 percent.
 Meanwhile, as the recession is looming large, people are getting anxious.
-They tend to keep tighter hold on their purse and consider eating at home realistic alternative.
+They tend to keep a tighter hold on their purse and consider eating at home a realistic alternative.

 [B]